Run the command, and follow the instructions when prompted, as

 Run brew doctor once more, and you should be ready to brew now.

 Just like the command we saw in Step 4, this adds everything between the single quotes to your .bash_profile, which ensures that every time you start a new Terminal session, you will be able to use all of RVM’s commands.Now that .bash_profile has been modified, it needs to be reloaded.
-For initial RVM installations, the preferred way to do this is to quit and relaunch Terminal.
-Otherwise, you can use the following command:

 1